 - Inter-state transport of Handicraft goods by a Dealer exempted from GST Registration

-- If specific state mandates generation of E-way bill.
-Eg., in Madhya Pradesh, for transporting tobacco products, pan masala, medicine, surgical goods and active pharmaceutical ingredients, there is no threshold limit available on the value of consignment i.e., E-way bill needs to be generated irrespective of the amount of consignment.
+- If a specific state mandates the generation of an E-way bill.
+Eg, in Madhya Pradesh, for transporting tobacco products, pan masala, medicine, surgical goods, and active pharmaceutical ingredients, there is no threshold limit available on the value of consignment, i.e., an E-way bill needs to be generated irrespective of the amount of consignment.

-When found transporting goods without valid E-way bill or valid documents severe consequences may follow.
-Such as issuance of notices under Sec 74 of CGST Act, seizure of goods and vehicles, penalties and potential confiscation of goods.
+When found transporting goods without a valid E-way bill or valid documents, severe consequences may follow.
+Such as issuance of notices under Sec 74 of the CGST Act, seizure of goods and vehicles, penalties, and potential confiscation of goods.
 Authorities may also detain vehicles for minor errors, disrupting supply chains and causing significant delays.

 Consequences can be classified into two parts for ease of understanding.
 Monetary or non-monetary.